JakeHP/bromit/README.md

 bromit
 ======

-a git extension that slings out commit messages for you, broceptor.
+a serious git extension that slings out commit messages for you, broceptor.

 install / save to
 ======